4m Is How Many Feet

 4 meters * 3.28084 feet/meter ≈ 13.123 feet

-Therefore, 4 meters is approximately 13.123 feet.
-You can round this to a suitable level of precision depending on the context.
-For most practical purposes, rounding to 13.12 feet or even 13 feet would be sufficient.
+So, 4 meters is approximately 13.123 feet.
+Day to day, you can round this to a suitable level of precision depending on the context.
+Practically speaking, for most practical purposes, rounding to 13.
+12 feet or even 13 feet would be sufficient.

 A Deeper Dive into the Conversion Factor